srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Take a minute to explore some of the other menu options under **Settings**

-   > [!NOTE] This lab exercise is only intended to be an introduction to the IoT Hub Device Provisioning Service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
+   > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub Device Provisioning Service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
 We will be covering DPS in much more detail as the course continues.